What’s Coming in tvOS 11

 Where are core Apple apps for tvOS?
 The News app in iOS supports video content, so a tweaked version of it would be a natural fit for the Apple TV.
 And how about a Home app for tvOS, since Siri on tvOS already lets you control HomeKit devices?

+Speaking of HomeKit, I wish the Apple TV could work as a HomeKit Accessory.
+Since the Apple TV can control my TV over HDMI-CEC, I could set HomeKit Scenes that would turn my TV on automatically.
+Alternatively, I could set up HomeKit Automations to perform or prevent actions when my TV is on; for instance, to keep the dehumidifier powered off while we’re watching TV (for details on how I currently automate the dehumidifier in our TV room, see “A Prairie HomeKit Companion: The Elgato Eve Room,” 19 June 2017).

-The sad part is that this list is merely low-hanging fruit.
+The sad part is that this list is easy stuff.
 It doesn’t suggest anything that would turn the Apple TV into the next-generation media device we’ve been waiting on for years.
 My pal Joe Rosensteel, a Hollywood visual effects artist, maintains a running Apple TV wish list with additional ideas, including an interactive programming guide for live TV and support for Siri showing results on the Apple TV’s attached screen.

 Other Challenges Facing the Apple TV -- With these suggestions, I’m not even approaching the issue of content deals, which are really what the Apple TV needs to put it over the top.
-In fairness to Apple, these are hard to negotiate.
-However, I do wish Apple would do whatever it takes to get Netflix on board with the TV app — Citigroup analyst Jim Suva suggests that an acquisition isn’t out of the question (though I think that would be disastrous).
+In fairness to Apple, such deals are hard to negotiate.
+However, I do wish Apple would do whatever it takes to get Netflix on board with the TV app — Citigroup analyst Jim Suva suggests that an acquisition isn’t out of the question, though I’m not a fan of the idea.

 Nor do I want to delve too far into concerns surrounding the hardware, which has its share of faults.
 The Siri Remote is universally despised for being too thin and slippery.
 Even after being on the market for years, the Apple TV is the most expensive streaming box in its class, despite lacking support for 4K content.
 Even now, it starts at $149, while 4K-capable boxes like the Amazon Fire TV and Roku 4 are only about $90.

 It probably says a lot that every time I write anything about the Apple TV, at least one reader asks about the third-generation model from 2012.
-I’m sure the relatively high price is probably a big factor in why people aren’t upgrading, which has a chilling effect on the entire ecosystem.
+I’m sure the relatively high price is probably a factor in why people aren’t upgrading, which has a chilling effect on the entire ecosystem.
 I know several developers who invested early in tvOS and got burned — since there aren’t that many users, there isn’t much money to be made (see “tvOS at 6 Months: Where Are the Apps?,” 4 May 2016).

-Meanwhile, all of these video-streaming boxes are facing competition from TV sets themselves.
+Meanwhile, all these video-streaming boxes are facing competition from TV sets themselves.
 Almost any TV you buy these days will be “smart,” whether or not you want it to be, and it will offer good-enough access to most of the streaming services people want, like Netflix, Amazon Prime Video, HBO, and Hulu.

 It’s an exaggeration to say the Apple TV is in a death spiral, but it’s still a niche product, and Apple hasn’t figured out how to break out of the niche.
 Apps haven’t been sufficient so far, but more robust gaming might be the ticket.
 Sony’s PlayStation 4 has sold nearly 60 million units since its launch in November 2013, showing that there is a market for an entertainment box in the living room, even at a premium price.
 But Apple would need to change gears in a big way to tap that market.

-In the meantime, Apple TV fans, I will sit in frustration with you, watching and waiting to see what Apple ships later this year.
+In the meantime, Apple TV fans, I will sit in frustration with you, waiting and watching to see what Apple ships later this year.